UPPS 07.11.01 - Disability Services for Students

 an initial framework for reasonable accommodations; and

-All university departments are responsible for maintaining a close liaison with the ODS with regard to requests from students with disabilities and any special services offered to them.
+All university departments are responsible for maintaining a close liaison with ODS regarding requests from students with disabilities and any special services offered to them.

 The policy statement provided below shall be used in university publications (as defined in UPPS No. 06.05.01, Initiating and Producing Publications):

 “Texas State University does not discriminate on the basis of disability in the recruitment and admissions of students or in the operation of any of its programs and activities.”

-The mission of the ODS is to ensure that students with disabilities have access to all university programs and activities.
-The ODS provides students the opportunity to reach their full potential by:
+The mission of ODS is to ensure that students with disabilities have equal access to all university programs and activities.
+ODS provides students the opportunity to reach their full potential by:

 coordinating academic accommodations and support services;

-building and maintaining partnerships with faculty and staff;
+building and maintaining partnerships with faculty and staff across the university community;

 promoting disability awareness among all members of the university community; and

-providing guidance regarding university policies and procedures to ensure the full participation for persons with disabilities in all aspects of campus life.
+providing guidance regarding university policies and procedures to ensure students with disabilities thrive and participate fully in the university community.

 Americans with Disabilities Act of 1990, as amended (ADA) – signed into law on July 26, 1990, prohibits discrimination on the basis of disability in employment, programs, and services provided by state and local governments, goods and services provided by private companies, and in commercial facilities.